 Seattle’s quintessential shopping spot is, of course, Pike Place.
 Both a shopping center and a historical attraction, Pike Place Market has been in operation since 1907.
 Here, you will find fresh produce, flowers, meats, and the famous fish throwers.
-Iconic storefronts include Beecher’s Handmade Cheese, which is well worth checking out.
+Iconic storefronts include Beecher’s Handmade Cheese, which is well worth a stop.

 The Shops at Bravern are an upscale shopping destination.
 What you won’t find here are dozens of the usual mall stores.
 What you will find are Neiman Marcus, Anthropologie, Hermes, Louis Vuitton, and more.
 Several cafes and restaurants are on-site, such as Wild Ginger.

 University Village is an outdoor shopping center just north of Seattle’s core.
 U Village is anchored by Crate & Barrel, Barnes & Noble, Storables, and a large Gene Juarez.
 This is a great shopping center for clothing.
 There are a few places to eat here, too, including The Ram and Blue C Sushi.

 This is the largest outlet mall in the Seattle area and has stores to meet just about anyone’s shopping needs.
 Do be aware that some shops are labeled as outlets and some have almost average retail prices.
 However, you will not find such an array of designer names in the area as you will here.
 DKNY, Coach, Ralph Lauren, and more make this a great place for a shopping outing.
 Bonus—next door is the Tulalip Casino.